9-1-1: Lone Star

 9-1-1: Lone Star is an American procedural drama television series that aired on Fox from January 19, 2020, to February 3, 2025.
-It was created by Ryan Murphy, Brad Falchuk, and Tim Minear.
-The series is a spin-off of the American procedural drama television series 9-1-1, and was ordered by Fox in May 2019.
+Created by Ryan Murphy, Brad Falchuk, and Tim Minear, the series is a spin-off of the American procedural drama television series 9-1-1, and was ordered by Fox in May 2019.

 In May 2023, the series was renewed for a fifth and final season, which premiered on September 23, 2024, and concluded on February 3, 2025.

 Premise

-From 9-1-1 co-creators Ryan Murphy, Brad Falchuk, and Tim Minear, 9-1-1: Lone Star follows a sophisticated New York firefighter who, along with his son, relocates from Manhattan to Austin, Texas.
-He must try to balance the duties of saving those who are at their most vulnerable, while solving the problems in his own life.
-He is joined by other firefighters and members of the police department and emergency medical services.
-Series star Rob Lowe serves as co-executive producer.
+As with 9-1-1, the series follows the personal and professional lives of first responders and 911 dispatchers.
+The show focuses on former New York City firefighter Owen Strand (Rob Lowe), who is tasked with rebuilding the team of Austin's Station 126 after all but one of its members were killed in a freak accident—just as he had done as an FDNY captain in Manhattan following the September 11 attacks.